TL:DR I try way too many backpacks so you don’t have to

 - When you don’t need all of the organization, it still adds weight and reduces the usable space in compartments.

-- Several smaller compartments are less versatile than a single larger, less organized but more flexible compartment that can take odd-sized items like a camera, full-sized headphones or shopping
+- Several smaller compartments are less versatile than a single larger, less organized but more flexible compartment that can take odd-sized items like a camera, full-sized headphones, bike helmet or shopping

 - I have never understood the point of cell phone pockets in a bag.
 By the time you take the bag off, open it and extract your phone, surely the call has gone to voice mail?

 - Is the laptop suspended?
 If not, and you put the backpack down on the floor abruptly, the laptop will hit the hard floor and sustain damage

 - Are there metallic zipper teeth that could scratch your laptop?

 - Are the zippers waterproof, e.g. YKK AquaGuard?
 If not, water could get in and damage your laptop